melbhz/netlogo-hpc/workflow/README.md

     **:bulb:Tips**:

-    * Copy and paste in command prompt: **Right Click** mouse:computer_mouse: in command prompt to paste content from clipboard.
+    * Copy and paste in command prompt: **Right Click** mouse:computer_mouse: in the command prompt to paste content from the clipboard.
-    * Press up arrow key:arrow_up: and down arrow key :arrow_down: in keyboard to recall command history.
+    * Press up the arrow key:arrow_up: or down arrow key :arrow_down: on the keyboard to recall your command history.

-## Run Experiment
+## Running Experiments

-### Set Model BahaviorSpace
+### Set Model BehaviorSpace

 1. We used a `Wolf_Sheep_Predation.nlogo` model as an example.

-   This model is adjusted on top of a NetLogo sample model `NetLogo 6.2.0/app/models/Sample Models/Biology/Wolf Sheep Predation.nlogo`.
-We created an `HPC_Experiment` in the BahaviorSpace, added a global variable `repetitions` with 100 values, and removed `user-message "The sheep have inherited the earth"`.
+   This model is an adjusted version of the NetLogo sample model available in the NetLogo library:  `NetLogo 6.2.0/app/models/Sample Models/Biology/Wolf Sheep Predation.nlogo`.
+We created an `HPC_Experiment` in the BehaviorSpace, added a global variable `'repetitions'` with 100 values, and removed the line in the NetLogo code that creates the user-message "The sheep have inherited the earth".

    <p align="center">
       <img src="image\NetLogo_BehaviorSpace_.PNG" width="50%" />
    </p>

-2. Upload `Wolf_Sheep_Predation.nlogo`, `create_xmls.sh` and `submit_jobarray.slurm` to HPC folder.
+2. Upload `Wolf_Sheep_Predation.nlogo`, `create_xmls.sh` and `submit_jobarray.slurm` to the HPC folder.

     <p align="center">
       <img src="image\SSH_Wolf_Sheep_HPC_.PNG" width="58%" />